Akshat-Trivedi-DS/powerbi-business-dashboards/Virat/README.md

 ---

-## 🚀 How to Use

-1. Download the `.pbit` file
-2. Open using Power BI Desktop
-3. Load dataset when prompted
-4. Explore dashboard interactively
+## Skills Demonstrated

+* Data Cleaning & Transformation
+* Data Modeling
+* DAX Measure Development
+* KPI Design
+* Dashboard Development
+* Data Visualization
+* Analytical Storytelling
+* Business Intelligence Reporting

 ---

-## 📈 Key Insights

-- ODI career performance trends identified
-- Peak scoring phases highlighted
-- Consistency patterns analyzed across years
-- Interactive exploration enabled through filters
+## How to Use

+1. Download the Power BI project file.
+2. Open the file using Power BI Desktop.
+3. Refresh or connect the dataset if required.
+4. Interact with filters and visualizations to explore insights.

 ---

-## 💼 Skills Demonstrated
+## Author

-- Data Cleaning
-- Data Transformation
-- Dashboard Design
-- KPI Development
+**Akshat Trivedi**

-- Data Visualization
+Data Analytics | Business Intelligence | Data Visualization

-- Analytical Thinking
+**Core Skills**

+* SQL
+* Python
+* Power BI
+* Tableau
+* Excel
+* Pandas
+* Data Analysis

 ---

-## 👨‍💻 Author

-**Anand Kumar — Data Analyst**

-Skills:
-- Python
-- Pandas
-- SQL
-- Power BI
-- Tableau

----

-## ⭐ Support

-If you like this project:

-⭐ Star this repository
-🍴 Fork the project
-💬 Connect and share feedback

----
+This project is part of a portfolio demonstrating practical applications of Business Intelligence and Data Analytics using Power BI.